kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/18-what-s-the-risk-of-holding-money-in-interest/content.md

+# Using Assets
-# What's the risk of holding money in interest?
+## What's the risk of holding money in interest?
 ## **If you are a UK or EU customer**

 ####  What is Interest and why is it low risk?